aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Anim.md

 ### `entity`:  `this` | `party` | `caller` | `parent` | int

-The [entity](../../../Data%20format/Entity.md) to change the animation state:
+The [Entity data](../../../TextAsset%20Data/Entity%20data.md) to change the animation state:

 * `this`: Refers to [tailtarget](../../Notable%20local%20variable/tailtarget.md)'s entity (This only reliably works in [Dialogue mode](../../Dialogue%20mode.md) otherwise, it will take the last value of [tailtarget](../../Notable%20local%20variable/tailtarget.md) which is potentially undefined behavior).
 * `party`: Refers to each of the party's entities.